Ad

 Breakfast

-• The Arcade: Sitting at the corner of Main Street and G.E.
+• The Arcade: At the corner of Main Street and G.E.
 Patterson, The Arcade serves filling breakfasts that include bacon, eggs, pancakes, and hash browns.

-• Sage: A wonderful brunch spot for upscale classics like crab cake Benedict and French toast, as well as Southern favorites like shrimp and grits and chicken and waffles.
+• Sage: A wonderful brunch spot for upscale classics like crab cake Benedict and French toast, as well as Southern favorites like shrimp and grits, and chicken and waffles.

 A breakfast at Arcade.Pin